Weekday Gospel Reflection

 In Matthew, Jesus finished his first discourse (chapters 5-7) with a warning and a parable.
 First, he laid a caveat upon the disciple.
 One could not enter the Kingdom by simply evangelizing and exercising charisms; after all, the self-centered could behave as a Christian for his own ends.
 No, a disciple must focus on the will of the Father to enter His Kingdom.

 Next, the parable of the wise and foolish builder summed up his teaching.
-In the story, he divided his audience into those who applied his words to their lives (the wise man who built upon rock) and those that ignored his teaching (foolish man who build upon sand).
+In the story, he divided his audience into those who applied his words to their lives (the wise man who built upon rock) and those that ignored his teaching (foolish man who built upon sand).
 Notice the type of person he addressed and the position he took as teacher.
 The wise man was highly esteemed in both Greek and Jewish cultures, while the fool was more than a dolt; he was "godless" (Psalm 14:1).
 Jesus set himself up as the source of wisdom and, hence, the conduit to God.
 To hear his words meant to hear God's words; to reject his words meant to turn away from God.
 One way led to solid ground; the other way led to destruction.

 At the end, his listeners sat astonished.
 Jesus did not claim any school of teaching, unlike the scribes who claimed legitimacy from a line of rabbis.
 No, he gained his authority from a higher source.